 Due diligence often takes up to 10 days to be competitive in most markets.
 Investors should expect frequent contact and should communicate concerns or worries to an agent.
 Awning agents are completing multiple deals a week and can offer greater insight into anything that arises during this process.

 Awning works with investors to transfer the property to a property manager who oversees repairing and leasing the unit after closing.
 Awning agents watch the deal until the property manager leases the property.

 Repairs and leasing take a few weeks.
 Investors receive regular updates from Awning and the property manager throughout this process.

 The property manager handles almost everything after leasing the property.
 An Awning agent can help if a dispute comes up, or an investor is seeking a different property manager, refinance lender, or an attorney.
 Of course, Awning agents can continue to surface deals and will continue to look for the perfect opportunity to grow a portfolio.

 Awning will also keep you in the loop about local developments, major market changes, and new markets Awning enters.
 If any new features or opportunities are available, Awning investors know first.
 Like a traditional agent, Awning hopes you keep coming back to buy more properties.
 Unlike a traditional agent, Awning keeps making the product and service offering better and expanding to more markets for investors to explore.

-Awning advisors assist investors in preparing, finding, and securing an investment property in markets across the country.
+Awning agents assist investors in preparing, finding, and securing an investment property in markets across the country.
 This process involves getting financing, finding a property, placing offers, completing due diligence, and handing it off to a local property manager.
 Awning continues to partner and work with investors after the purchase process to ensure things are running smoothly.